 IRS Form 1040 is a tax return used by individual filers.
 The 2020 version of the form is its third major restructuring since tax year 2018.
 The 2020 version continues to replace Forms 1040-EZ and 1040-A, which were eliminated from the tax code in 2018.

-The 2018 Form 1040 introduced numerous schedules that many taxpayers had to figure out and file along with their tax return.
+The 2018 Form 1040 introduced numerous schedules that many taxpayers had to figure out and file along with their tax returns.
 The IRS touted it as a “simpler” version of the old tax return, but that didn’t really turn out to be the case.
 The IRS went back to the drawing board and undid many of the initial changes when it released another draft of the Form 1040 for tax year 2019, and again for 2020.

 Some line items on the 2020 form have changed since the 2019 form.

 What Is the 2020 Form 1040?

-To understand how the 2020 Form 1040 came to be, it helps to understand what’s happened to the form the previous two years.
+To understand how the 2020 Form 1040 came to be, it helps to understand what’s happened to the form during the previous two years.
 The 1040 underwent major changes between 2017 and 2018, then saw relatively minor adjustments in 2019.
 The 2019 version was “more than a tune-up but less than an overhaul," according to a 2019 blog post by the Tax Policy Center.

 The key changes between the 2018 version and 2019 version were the return of the standard deduction, and income reporting and reconciliation to the first page of the income tax return.

-All the 2019 changes remain on the first page of the 2020 Form 1040, but the standard deduction—or the total of your itemized deductions as calculated on Schedule A—moves to line 12.
+All the 2019 changes remain on the first page of the 2020 Form 1040, but the standard deduction—or the total of your itemized deductions as calculated on Schedule A—moved to line 12.
 It appeared on line 9 of the 2019 return.

 Where To Get the 2020 Form 1040